Queensland Academy Creative Industries Campus

 - NAPLAN results for Year 3, 5, 7, and 9 (or a reason why this cannot be provided)

-*A medical diagnosis report/letter will need to be provided if requesting special considerations.
+*A medical diagnosis report/letter may be requested if an applicant is seeking special considerations (adjustments) for the Entrance Test.
 Please note that special needs requests and supporting documentation should generally be no more than 3 years old.
 Letters from health practitioners must be on an official letterhead and give clear information on the candidate's condition as it affects their ability to sit the Entrance Test and recommended adjustments.